OWASP/owasp-mastg/Tools/README.md

 Pre-checks:

-- make sure the contributor list is up to date with the [contributor scripts](https://github.com/commjoen/contributors-mstg)
+- Make sure the contributor list in 0x02-Frontispiece.md is up to date with the [contributor scripts](https://github.com/commjoen/contributors-mstg)
-- make sure you have all the files in GIT that you want to release: do not add files to it from another PR.
+- Make sure you have all the files in GIT that you want to release: do not add files to it from another PR.
-- make sure you have put the right version everywhere
+- Make sure you have put the right version everywhere

 Steps:

 1. Sync @sushi2k's repository for Gitbook (done automatically now)
 2. Update the Changelog.md.
+3. Update Excel Checklists with new version in Dashboard tab (and if needed add links to new test cases in MSTG)
-3. Generate new PDF with the new version for review.
+4. Generate new PDF and docx with the new version for review, e.g. version 1.2 (`Tools/gendocsLocal.sh 1.2`).
+Files are available in `Generated` folder.
-4. Commit the changes (with message `"Release <version>"`)
+5. Commit the changes with message `"Release <version>"` (`$ git commit -m "Release 1.2"`)
-5. Push a tag with the new version (`git tag -a <version> -m "Release message that will be on github"`)
+6. Push a tag with the new version (`git tag -a <version> -m "Release message that will be on github"`)
-6. Update the Leanpub Files at Leanpub
+7. Update the Leanpub Files at Leanpub
-7. Update OWASP Wiki if necessary
+8. Update OWASP Wiki if necessary
-8. Update the book at lulu.com (Ask @sushi2k)
+9. Update the book at lulu.com (Ask @sushi2k)
-9. Tweet about it with @OWASP-MSTG & share a message at LinkedIn.
+10. Tweet about it with @OWASP-MSTG & share a message at LinkedIn.